Shian09/Chirpchat-Beta2/README.md

 # Chirpchat
 A social media web app where people are called Chirpers.
-They can post their daily chirp, comment, like on them, can chat with each other.
+Chirpers can post their daily chirp and comment on them, like them, can chat with each other.